sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 To demonstrate the practical impact of SNPs on kinship resolution, we simulated **duo comparisons** between a Missing Person (MP) and one relative at a time, separately for **five degrees of biological relatedness**.
 For every scenario, we computed the $\log_{10}(Linked LR)$ distributions assuming both **Related** and **Unrelated** hypotheses, using a likelihood framework that explicitly models **marker linkage**-a crucial requirement when working with highly dense SNP panels such as **FORCE (3915 SNPs)**.

-Each degree of relationship is represented by a specific pedigree diagram, followed by the corresponding LR density curves, illustrating how the separation between hypotheses evolves as the amount of shared DNA decreases.
+Each degree of relationship is represented by a specific pedigree plot, followed by the corresponding LR density curves, illustrating how the separation between hypotheses evolves as the amount of shared DNA decreases.

 ---